 (Photo credit: @battellojc)

 Is there anything this special spot can’t do?
 Clams are always in style here, as they are a feature of the appetizer menu, both on their own and as part of the party-on-a-plate seafood tower.
-Check out what chef is cooking up with seasonal specials such as clam and corn chowder.
+Check out what chef is cooking up with seasonal specials such as clam and corn chowder, or a clam risotto.

 The Barge Inn | 324 3rd Street